PrimeIdeal/Hamiltonian-Clustering/README.md

 - automate tuning
 - more sophisticated methods for solving systems of differential equations, numerical integration
-- adapt our implementation to Casagrande, Astolfi and Sassano's 2012 paper on Hamiltonian clustering
+- adapt our implementation to match the refinements in Casagrande, Astolfi and Sassano's 2012 paper on Hamiltonian clustering
 - Pytorch deployment